nymanjens/quizmaster/README.md

 [![Build Status](https://travis-ci.org/nymanjens/quizmaster.svg?branch=master)](https://travis-ci.org/nymanjens/quizmaster)

 A web-app for conducting a quiz, including a page for players to enter their answers.
+Lots of question types are suported, which are configured in a YAML file.

 ## Screenshot